sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

             * More recently, deverlopers have been using "IDEs"
                 * not to be confused with "IEDs" or the "IUD"
                     * totally different things
-                * "IDE" is an inscutable name that tries to impress with computer sciency words
+                * "IDE" is an inscutable name
                     * makes you sound impressive
                     * stands for "Integrated Development Environment"
                         * Weird how programmers love talking about "environments" yet barely go outside